ubc-library-rc/gis-with-R/index.md

 * Press `enter` and make sure to check for installation options, e.g., having to type `Y` to accept some software license

     * If you encounter problems installing `tmap` on Windows, try a fresh install of the R environment.

+* Verify if everything was installed correctly by running `library(tmap)`

+    * If there is an error message, you might want to troubleshoot your installation.

 *5*{: .circle .circle-blue} Take a look at this video on [Getting started with R and RStudio](https://www.youtube.com/watch?v=lVKMsaWju8w)